 Time management techniques

-As Twain says, multitasking makes people significantly less productive — and the stats back up his claims.
-Multitasking can hurt productivity by up to 80%.
+Twain was onto something.
+The American Psychological Association reports that switching between tasks can hurt productivity by up to 80%.
 That’s why we’ve compiled a list of time management and prioritization tips below.

 - Eisenhower Matrix.
 Also known as a time management matrix, the Eisenhower matrix involves dividing your to-do list into four quadrants based on urgency and importance.
 This way, you have a clear trajectory of tasks to work on throughout the day.